FrankfurtOceanic/Blender-Work/README.md

  ## Pistol
  <img src="pistolAnim.gif" width = "500">
  This application was for a game that I'm making within unity.
 It introduced me to keyframe animation within blender through using a timeline sequencer and the action editor.
+(Check out the video for a better fps/resolution)